learn-co-students/dsc-2-13-11-queries-with-sqlalchemy-lab-online-ds-sp-000/README.md

 * You'll need to make use a join table to solve this one--be sure to take a look at the ERD diagram again if needed!
 * Store your results in a DataFrame and display the head to ensure that everything worked correctly.

+**_NOTE:_** For long SQL statements, consider using the multiline string format in python, denoted by `"""three quotes"""` at the beginning and end.
+Note that if you hit enter to move to another line, be sure to add an `\` character at the end of the line to escape it--otherwise, your sql statements will contain `\n` newline characters wherever you hit enter to move to the next line.

 ```python
 q = """SELECT LastName, FirstName, COUNT(*) as TerritoriesAssigned from \